dotnet/docs-aspire/docs/database/sql-server-component-deployment.md

     azd init
     ```

-1. When prompted for an environment name, enter *docs-aspiresql*
+1. When prompted for an environment name, enter *docs-aspiresql*.

 1. Run the `azd up` command to begin the deployment process: